In the Dark Ages, every day must have been a horror movie, every breath a taste of the Apocalypse.

 “Blessed are those who believe without understanding,” the priest intones (in Polish, with English subtitles).
 We experience these “savages” the way those two men do.
 Their words are not translated, their motives questionable.

-“Apparently, you god did not bless them,” the pagan chief (Jacek Koman), who speaks Polish, cracks.
+“Apparently, your god did not bless them,” the pagan chief (Jacek Koman), who speaks Polish, cracks.
 He was shipwrecked here and knows the world that produced this sword-wielding man of the cloth.
 The priest’s threats of “doom” (the king) on its way don’t sway him.

 “My people will tire of you.”

 The priest is insistent, short-tempered and hell-bent on getting a church built and converts in it before his master, the king, arrives.
-The priest’s companion has more compassion and understanding, even after he is seized and his mouth sewn shut.
+The priest’s companion has more compassion and understanding, even after he is seized and his mouth is sewn shut.

 The script allows for confrontations and debates, conversions, bonfires and heretic burnings.
 But much of the dialogue is interior monologue, prayers of confession and questioning.

 “Should I not hate those who hate you, oh Lord?”